-SUBJECT: Leaves of Absence Policy Number HR 0017

-Section: Human Resources
+SUBJECT: Leaves of Absence Policy Number HR 00014 Section: Human Resources Employment Practices Approved Date: March 1, 2010 Updated: October 1, 2017

-Sub-Section:

-Employment Practices

-Date: November 1, 2013

-- (1) For parental leave, during the employee's pregnancy and following the birth of an employee's child or within a year following the initial placement of a child 16 years of age or younger with the employee for the purpose of adoption. - (2) For family leave, for the serious illness of the employee or the employee's child, stepchild or ward of the employee who lives with the employee, foster child, parent, spouse or parent of the employee's spouse. - (b) During the leave, at the employee's option, the employee may use accrued sick leave or vacation leave or any other accrued paid leave, not to exceed six weeks.
-Utilization of accrued paid leave shall not extend the leave provided herein. - (c) The Parish shall continue employment benefits for the duration of the leave at the level and under the conditions coverage would be provided if the employee continued in employment continuously for the duration of the leave.
-The employee must contribute to the cost of the benefits during the leave at the existing rate of employee contribution. - (d) The Parish has posted and maintains in a conspicuous place printed notices of the provisions provided by the commissioner of labor. - (e) An employee shall give reasonable written notice of intent to take leave.
+The employee must contribute to the cost of the benefits during the leave at the existing rate of employee contribution.

+- (d) VCCI has posted and maintains in a conspicuous place printed notices of the provisions provided by the commissioner of labor. - (e) An employee shall give reasonable written notice of intent to take leave.
 Notice shall include the date the leave is expected to commence and the estimated duration of the leave.
-In the case of the adoption or birth of a child, the Parish does not require that notice be given more than six weeks prior to the anticipated commencement of the leave.
-In the case of serious illness of the employee or a member of the employee's family, the Parish may require certification from a physician to verify the condition, amount, and necessity for the leave requested.
+In the case of the adoption or birth of a child, VCCI does not require that notice be given more than six weeks prior to the anticipated commencement of the leave.
+In the case of serious illness of the employee or a member of the employee's family, VCCI may require certification from a physician to verify the condition, amount, and necessity for the leave requested.
 An employee may return from leave earlier than estimated upon approval.
-An employee shall provide reasonable notice to the Parish of his or her need to extend leave to the extent provided by this chapter. - (f) Upon return from leave taken, an employee shall be offered the same or comparable job at the same level of compensation, employment benefits, or any other term or condition of the employment existing on the day leave began.
+An employee shall provide reasonable notice to VCCI of his or her need to extend leave to the extent provided by this chapter. - (f) Upon return from leave taken, an employee shall be offered the same or comparable job at the same level of compensation, employment benefits, or any other term or condition of the employment existing on the day leave began.
 This shall not apply if prior to requesting leave, the employee had been given notice or had given notice that the employment would terminate.
-This shall not apply if the employer can demonstrate by clear and convincing evidence that:
+This shall not apply if the employer can demonstrate by clear and convincing evidence that: - (1) During the period of leave the employee's job would have been terminated or the employee laid off for reasons unrelated to the leave or the condition for which the leave was granted; or - (2) The employee performed unique services and hiring a permanent replacement during the leave, after giving reasonable notice to the employee of intent to do so, was the only alternative available to the employer to prevent substantial and grievous economic injury to the employer's operation. - (h) Except for serious illness of the employee, an employee who does not return to employment with VCCI after leave was provided, shall return to VCCI the value of any compensation paid to or on behalf of the employee during the leave, except payments for discretionary or vacation leave.